everis-technology/ifgeekthen.SpringBoot/spring-airline/README.md

 1. Build the docker image with name springairline: **docker build -t springairline .**

-2. Run the docker image and expose in the port 8080 of the local machine the port 8085 of the docker image: **docker run -p 8080:8085 springairline**
+2. Run the docker image and expose it in the port 8080 of the local machine the port 8085 of the docker image: **docker run -p 8080:8085 springairline**